Birinder1469/BirinderSingh_Blog/_posts/2018-12-21-Oil_companyShare_Prices.md

 ![](../imgs/AdjustedSharePriceScaledVsOilPrice.png)
 <br><br>

-When I tried to fit the best fit line I notice that there is a strong positive relation between oil price and share price for Premier Oil and BP but it was not of value unless seen year wise.
+When I tried to fit the best fit line I notice that there is a strong positive correlation between oil price and share price for Premier Oil and BP but it was not of value unless seen year wise.
 I plotted the same relation but this time the best line was fit yearly for each of these companies.
 This plot gives much better picture.
 We notice a strong positive correlation between oil price and share price of Schlumberger.
 That means as the oil price increased the share price increased and also vice versa.

 <br><br>
 ![](../imgs/AdjustedSharePriceScaledVsOilPrice_lm.png)
 <br><br>

 The above analysis was a short attempt to show how lot of insights can be drawn from appropriate visualizations.
 Please feel free to get in touch with me for any suggestions.

 ## References: